vatpac-technology/sops/docs/aerodromes/classc/Scherger.md

 </figure>

 ### Initial and Pitch
-Initial Point (IP) for RWY 12 and 30 are aligned with TWY Alpha and are located at 4.5 NM for RWY 12 and 4.2 for RWY 30.
+Initial Point (IP) for RWY 12 and 30 are aligned with TWY Alpha and are located at 4.5NM for RWY 12 and 4.2NM for RWY 30.

 ## Runway Modes
 ### Circuits